jacobscgc/sort_pictures/README.md

  pip install exifread

 # Running the script:
 Simply double click the script.
-It opens a dialog box to select the folder with pictures to be sorted and asks how the output folder should be called.
-The output folder is saved in the same folder as the pictures.
+It opens a dialog box to select the folder with pictures to be sorted.
+The output folder is saved in the same folder as the pictures (output folder is called 'sorted').

+It does not move the pictures but it copies the pictures.
+So the original pictures are kept in place.